Pablo-Wynistorf/oneidp/readme.md

 ```

 4.)
 Apply all deployment files.
 I used a nginx ingress controller.
+Also dont forget to change the values to your demand in ingress-deployment.yaml

 ```yaml
 kubectl create ns loginapp